 Certification is not required of all applied behavior analysis professionals.
 However, some individuals, such as teachers of autistic children, might be required to seek behavior analysis certification.
 Continue reading to learn about testing and requirements applied behavior analysis certification.

-What Are the Certification and Testing Requirements for Applied Behavior Analysis (ABA)?
+What Are the Certification Requirements for Applied Behavior Analysis (ABA) Workers?

 Certification is administered by the Behavior Analyst Certification Board, Inc. (BACB), which offers a Board Certified Behavior Analyst (BCBA) and a Board Certified Assistant Behavior Analyst (BCaBA) credential.
 After earning initial certification, certified behavior analysis professionals must maintain certification annually through continuing education credits, including ethics and professionalism.
 Renewal of BCBA and BCaBA credentials also requires attesting to compliance with a professional code.